Good Shepherd Lutheran College: House system

 Four houses operate across the college as follows:

 Googa Camp

-In Semester Two, Year 10 students spend four weeks at Googa outdoor education centre.
+In Semester Two of Year 10, students spend four weeks at Googa outdoor education centre.
 The centre is set in the ranges outside Blackbutt in the South Burnett region.
-This is an integral part of the Year 10 curriculum at Good Shepherd and all students are required to participate.
+This is an integral part of the Year 10 curriculum at Good Shepherd, attendance is considered compulsory.

 Scholarships

 The college offers a large number of scholarships for students every year.
 Interested students are required to undertake an exam on campus, usually in May of the year previous to entering Year 8, 11 and Year 6 (Primary Academic Scholarship only).

+Services

+The college provides a number of services and facilities to students, including a swimming pool, tennis and basketball courts, chapel (operated by Good Shepherd Lutheran Church), and private bus service.